rebcabin/tangledown/README.md

 A `tangle` tag sprays its block-expanded contents to a file on disk.
 What file?
 The file named in the `file` attribute of the `tangle` tag. ***Expanding*** contents of a `tangle` tag means replacing every `block` tag with the contents of its matching `noweb` tag, recursively, until everything bottoms out in valid Python.

-The same rules about blank lines hold for `tangle` tags as they do for `noweb` tags: if you want Markdown to render the contents like code, surround the contents with blank lines; otherwise, leave the blank lines out.
-The following
+The same rules about blank lines hold for `tangle` tags as they do for `noweb` tags: if you want Markdown to render the contents like code, surround the contents with blank lines or mark the tag cells _RAW_.
+The following Markdown

     <tangle file="/dev/null">